Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 In this book, we will experiment with how Copilot might assist in the software development process.

+"A fool with a tool is still a fool." - Grady Booch

 # Updating a unit

 1) Do this once: Download the repository into a new directory named List-of-Units.
 This will create the